 - Issuing Standards and Engineering Guides

-SFPE is as an ANSI Standards Developer
+SFPE Is an ANSI Standards Developer

 Effective August 1, 2018, the ANSI Executive Standards Council (ExSC) has approved SFPE as an ANSI Accredited Standards Developer (ANSI-ASD).
 Becoming an ANSI-ASD fulfills a major strategic initiative for SFPE.

 ANSI’s mission is to promote and facilitate voluntary consensus standards and maintain the integrity of the process by which consensus is developed with respect to proposed American National Standards.
 As such, ANSI accredits the procedures of standards developers in accordance with the ANSI Essential Requirements: Due Process Requirements for American National Standards (www.ansi.org/essentialrequirements) and approves individual standards as American National Standards.
-ANSI’s oversight of the ANS process includes a series of checks-and-balances, including multiple public comment opportunities – related to accreditation issues and standards development, review of evidence of procedural compliance with respect to proposed ANS, annual compliance requirements, a periodic audit and a multi-level procedural appeals process.
+ANSI’s oversight of the ANS process includes a series of checks and balances, including multiple public comment opportunities – related to accreditation issues and standards development, review of the evidence of procedural compliance with respect to proposed ANS, annual compliance requirements, a periodic audit and a multi-level procedural appeals process.
 It should be noted, ANSI does not develop standards itself.
 Instead, ANSI accredits ASDs that develop standards.
-When SFPE becomes an ANSI-ASD, it may submit their standards to ANSI for approval as American National Standards.
+When SFPE becomes an ANSI-ASD, it may submit its standards to ANSI for approval as American National Standards.
 But at the same time, as an ANSI-ASD, SFPE may also produce guides and standards that are not submitted for approval for accreditation by ANSI.

 Having SFPE standards referenced in the building and fire codes is an essential SFPE strategic organizational objective.
 From SFPEs perspective, since ANSI-ASDs conduct their work in a manner that is open to public scrutiny that provides interested stakeholders with an opportunity to be heard, without dominance by any party, the key benefit of ANSI accreditation is the ability to more readily introduce SFPE standards into more codes and standards.